SwissDataScienceCenter/renku-vnc/README.md

 ## 2. Implementations details

-TODO - break down section below in separate folders
+TODO - move section below to separate folders for debugging with Nginx

 ### 2.1 Nginx